 Scholarships provide college students with free money to pay for school.
-Unlike loans, they don’t have to be paid back, which makes them a good first choice if you need help affording college.
-There are scholarships designed for many types of students; children and grandchildren of veterans can find college funding reserved for them.
+Unlike student loans, they don’t have to be paid back, which makes them a good first choice if you need help affording college.
+There are scholarships designed for many types of students.
+Children and grandchildren of veterans can find college funding reserved for them.

-There are a wide variety of scholarships for children of veterans.
-While the scholarships listed below are a good place to start, don’t limit yourself to these.
+There are many scholarships for children and grandchildren of veterans.
+While the scholarships listed below are a good place to start, don’t limit yourself.
 Scholarship search engines can help you find more scholarships based on your military affiliation, ethnicity, gender, economic background and school.

 1. AMVETS National Scholarship

-To get an AMVETS National Scholarship, you’ll need to carry at least a 3.0 grade point average and show academic and financial need.
-You’ll also need to prove that you’re a child or a grandchild of a U.S. veteran and be a high school senior who’s entering college the upcoming fall.
-Applicants will need to submit an essay of 250 to 500 words, with a topic that rotates year by year.
+To get an AMVETS National Scholarship, you’ll need to carry at least a 3.0 GPA and show academic and financial need.
+You’ll also need to prove that you’re a child or a grandchild of a U.S. veteran and be a high school senior entering college the upcoming fall.
+Applicants will need to submit an essay of 250 to 500 words with a topic that rotates year by year.

 2. Paralyzed Veterans of America Educational Scholarship Program

-If you’re unmarried and a dependent of a Paralyzed Veterans of America member, you could apply for this scholarship.
+If you’re unmarried and a dependent of a Paralyzed Veterans of America member, you can apply for this scholarship.
 If you’ve won this scholarship in the past, you can apply again, but you’re capped at two scholarships in a lifetime.
-Both full-time and part-time students can apply.
+Both full- and part-time college students can apply.

 3. Dolphin Scholarship Foundation

 You might be eligible for the Dolphin Scholarship Foundation award if you’re currently a high school senior or college student and are the child of a current or former member of the submarine force.
 Accredited technical and vocational schools are accepted, although Military Service Academy students are not eligible.